U.S. International Development Finance Corporation (): Fiscal Year Budget Request

 Document Introduction

-This report is based on the Fiscal Year 2026 (FY2026) discretionary spending budget proposal document submitted by U.S. President Trump to Congress on May 2, 2025.
-Released by the Director of the Office of Management and Budget (OMB), the proposal is positioned as a policy course correction aimed at restoring fiscal discipline, reducing the deficit, and fulfilling 2024 campaign promises.
-The core analysis of this report focuses on how this budget framework systematically reshapes federal government priorities, with particular attention to its significant shifts in foreign policy, international development finance, and strategic competition.
+This report is based on the discretionary spending budget proposal document for Fiscal Year 2026 (FY2026) submitted by U.S. President Trump to Congress on May 2, 2025.
+Released by the Director of the Office of Management and Budget (OMB), this proposal is positioned as a policy course correction aimed at restoring fiscal discipline, reducing the deficit, and fulfilling 2024 campaign promises.
+The core analysis of the report focuses on how this budget framework systematically reshapes federal government priorities, with particular attention to its significant shifts in foreign policy, international development finance, and strategic competition.

 The report first outlines the macro-fiscal contours of the budget proposal.
-The FY2026 budget request calls for a $163 billion (22.6%) cut to non-defense discretionary spending from the current FY2025 level, with a total base discretionary funding request of $1.45 trillion, a 10.1% reduction from FY2025.
-The budget makes broad cuts based on a comprehensive review of FY2025 spending but explicitly protects and expands funding for the Department of Defense and the Department of Homeland Security.
+The FY2026 budget request proposes a $163 billion (22.6%) cut to non-defense discretionary spending from the current FY2025 level, with a total base discretionary funding request of $1.45 trillion, representing a 10.1% reduction from FY2025.
+The budget implements broad cuts based on a comprehensive review of FY2025 spending but explicitly protects and increases funding for the Department of Defense and the Department of Homeland Security.
 The budget framework reflects the administration's long-term goal of balancing the budget within a decade.
-However, as it does not contain detailed agency-specific requests, it is considered a "skinny budget," its contents lack legal force, and it represents only the policy intent of the administration.
+However, as it does not include detailed requests for specific agencies, it is considered a "skinny budget" and lacks legal force, serving only as a statement of the administration's policy intentions.

-On domestic policy, the budget demonstrates a strong ideological orientation and intent to reshape government functions.
-It proposes significant cuts to the Department of Education budget, moving towards its closure or downsizing, while consolidating education grants and increasing funding for charter schools to promote "parental choice."
-In the energy sector, the budget cancels over $15 billion in funding from the Infrastructure Investment and Jobs Act (IIJA) designated for renewable energy and carbon removal, instead directing Department of Energy funds towards fossil fuels, nuclear innovation, and reliable baseload power technologies.
-Furthermore, the budget proposes terminating nearly 40 Department of Justice (DOJ) grant programs to end what it terms the previous administration's "weaponization of the DOJ" and refocus resources on law enforcement priorities.
+Regarding domestic policy, the budget reveals a strong ideological orientation and an intent to reshape government functions.
+It proposes significant cuts to the Department of Education budget, advocating for its closure or downsizing, while consolidating education grants and increasing funding for charter schools to promote parental choice.
+In the energy sector, the budget cancels over $15 billion in funding from the Infrastructure Investment and Jobs Act (IIJA) designated for renewable energy and carbon removal, redirecting Department of Energy funding towards fossil fuels, nuclear innovation, and reliable baseload power technologies.
+Furthermore, the budget proposes terminating nearly 40 Department of Justice (DOJ) grant programs to end what it terms the weaponization of the DOJ under the previous administration, refocusing resources on law enforcement priorities.

-This report is strictly based on analysis of the officially released budget proposal document, aiming to provide professional readers with first-hand information and preliminary assessment regarding U.S. FY2026 policy priorities, resource allocation trends, and strategic direction adjustments.
-The budget process is still in its early stages, and the final appropriations bills will be determined by Congress.
+This report is strictly based on an analysis of the officially released budget proposal document.
+It aims to provide professional readers with first-hand information and preliminary assessments regarding U.S. FY2026 fiscal year policy priorities, resource allocation trends, and strategic direction adjustments.
+The budget process is still in its early stages, and final appropriations will be determined by Congress.
 However, this proposal provides an authoritative benchmark for understanding the current administration's policy framework and strategic thinking.